 This tool also has an electronic foot control to adjust the height that ranges from low pile to plush carpet.
-A great deep cleaning tool if you ask me.
+A tremendous deep cleaning tool if you ask me.

-Based on the price, the Limited Edition looks the entry level as it only comes with STB 205-3 and the AllTeQ Combination Floor Tool.
+Based on the price, the Limited Edition looks at the entry-level as it only comes with STB 205-3 and the AllTeQ Combination Floor Tool.